amitopu/ProblemSet-1/README.md

 # ProblemSet-1
-### This repository contains solutions to the easy problems in algoexpert.io interview question section.
+### This repository contains solutions to the easy problems in algoexpert.io from interview questions section.

 ### Please visit each folder to see solutions to each problem.